IbraTech04/sendokai-subtitles/README.md

     - No one has claimed this episode yet.
 If you're interested in helping out, feel free to claim it in the `Issues` tab!

 **Season 2:**
-- Episode 27 - A Good Story: 🟥
+- [🟥] Episode 27 - A Good Story
-    **Note** This episode is available in English; Making subtitles for it isn't strictly necessary, but would be cool to have!
+    - **Note** This episode is available in English; Making subtitles for it isn't strictly necessary, but would be cool to have!
-- Episode 28 - A New Adventure 🟥
+- [🟥] Episode 28 - A New Adventure
-- Episode 29 - Danima 🟥
+- [🟥] Episode 29 - Danima
-- Episode 30 - Yakis 🟥
+- [🟥] Episode 30 - Yakis
-- Episode 31 - Trust Us, Lon 🟥
+- [🟥] Episode 31 - Trust Us, Lon
-- Episode 32 - Kido the Destroyer 🟥
+- [🟥] Episode 32 - Kido the Destroyer
-- Episode 33 - Babysitter 🟥
+- [🟥] Episode 33 - Babysitter
-- Episode 34 - An Unbreakable Team 🟥
+- [🟥] Episode 34 - An Unbreakable Team
-- Episode 35 - Duo-Sen Lightning Bolt 🟥
+- [🟥] Episode 35 - Duo-Sen Lightning Bolt
-- Episode 36 - A Good Leader 🟥
+- [🟥] Episode 36 - A Good Leader
-- Episode 37 - Uncertain Times 🟥
+- [🟥] Episode 37 - Uncertain Times
-- Episode 38 - I'll Never Forget You 🟥
+- [🟥] Episode 38 - I'll Never Forget You
-- Episode 39 - Stupid Sendokai 🟥
+- [🟥] Episode 39 - Stupid Sendokai
-- Episode 40 - The First Great Tournament 🟥
+- [🟥] Episode 40 - The First Great Tournament
-- Episode 41 - The Norkingos 🟥
+- [🟥] Episode 41 - The Norkingos
-- Episode 42 - A Hero For Masara 🟥
+- [🟥] Episode 42 - A Hero For Masara
-- Episode 43 - You Are Alone 🟥
+- [🟥] Episode 43 - You Are Alone
-- Episode 44 - Friends and Rivals 🟥
+- [🟥] Episode 44 - Friends and Rivals
-- Episode 45 - May The Best Team Win 🟥
+- [🟥] Episode 45 - May The Best Team Win
-- Episode 46 - Traitors 🟧
+- [🟧] Episode 46 - Traitors
-- Episode 47 - The Twilight of the Hakuru 🟧
+- [🟧] Episode 47 - The Twilight of the Hakuru
-- Episode 48 - The Hour of Truth 🟥
+- [🟥] Episode 48 - The Hour of Truth
-- Episode 49 - The Power of the Baron 🟧
+- [🟧] Episode 49 - The Power of the Baron
-- Episode 50 - The Great Zorn 🟧
+- [🟧] Episode 50 - The Great Zorn
-- Episode 51 - Rise of the Hakuru 🟥
+- [🟥] Episode 51 - Rise of the Hakuru
-- Episode 52 - Something in Common 🟥
+- [🟥] Episode 52 - Something in Common

 ## How to Contribute
 Ready to help out?
 Great!
 Here's how you can get started: